Molave, Zamboanga del Sur: History

-Pelagio Blancia was appointed Molave's first mayor.
-Blancia was defeated in the 1951 elections, and Mayor Javier Ariosa moved the seat of government from Camp 7 (present-day Barangay Blancia) to its present site.
-On December 31, 1987, former officer-in-charge Jose Geromo was running for mayor when he was assassinated by four New People's Army rebels while he was holding a political rally in Barangay Genosan.
-Ireneo Glepa, the current mayor, was Molave's youngest and longest-serving vice mayor.
-Unopposed for two terms as vice-mayor, Glepa was elected mayor in May 2010.

 Geography

 Molave is in the northeastern part of the province of Zamboanga del Sur, at the foot of a hill, and is bounded by the Salug River and mountains which protect it from typhoons.
 It is bordered by the municipalities of Tambulig in the east, Mahayag in the west, Josefina and Province of Zamboanga del Norte in the north, and Ramon Magsaysay in the south.
 Molave is about 38 km from Pagadian, the provincial capital, and 58 km from Ozamiz.
 It is 15 m above sea level.

 Topography

 Molave is divided into two topographical areas.
 The east and southwest lowlands, which cover 30 percent of its total land area, consist of nine barangays and are generally flat, swampy and marshy.
 The upland, which covers 70 percent of Molave's total area, is hilly and mostly deforested.
 The terrain is moderately sloping to rolling, with the overall grade varying from 10 percent in the lowlands to 27 percent in the mountains.

 The municipality has two types of soil.
 The lowlands and part of the upper barangays are composed of San Miguel silt loam, and is well-suited for cultivation.
 Adtoyon clay loam is found in the upland areas, and can be used for grazing and a variety of crops such as corn, cassava, and camote.